mikeroyal/Self-Hosting-Guide/README.md

 **Useful Tools for Storage Management**

 [Scrutiny](https://github.com/AnalogJ/scrutiny) is a WebUI for smartd Hard Drive S.M.A.R.T Monitoring, Historical Trends & Real World Failure Thresholds.

+[smartd](https://www.smartmontools.org/) is SMART Disk Monitoring Daemon for Linux.
+It controls and monitors storage systems using the Self-Monitoring, Analysis and Reporting Technology System (SMART) built into most modern ATA/SATA, SCSI/SAS and NVMe disks.
+In many cases, these utilities will provide advanced warning of disk degradation and failure.

 [DUA (Disk Usage Analyzer)](https://lib.rs/crates/dua-cli) is a tool to conveniently learn about the usage of disk space of a given directory.
 It's parallel by default and will max out your SSD, providing relevant information as fast as possible.
 Optionally delete superfluous data, and do so more quickly than rm.